Affective Video Content Analysis: Decade Review and New Perspectives: Affective Video Content Analysis

-In recent years, video emotion recognition has received a lot of attention and has numerous uses, including human-computer interaction, personalized video retrieval, emotional video advertising, and so on.
-Generally speaking, there are two types of video emotion recognition methods: one is unimodal emotion recognition methods, which are mainly divided into facial expression-based video emotion recognition methods and pose action-based video emotion recognition methods; the other is multimodal video emotion recognition methods.
-In this section, the mainstream video emotion recognition methods are classified into unimodal and multimodal methods.
-Table \ref{tab:t3} below gives an overview of the methods based on the above classification, introducing the representative literature of the existing methods, the ideas of the methods, and the advantages and shortcomings of the methods.
+In recent years, affective video content analysis has attracted significant attention and has been widely applied in various areas, including human-computer interaction, personalized video retrieval, and emotional video advertising.
+Generally, AVCA methods can be categorized into two main types: unimodal methods, including those based on facial expressions and action, and multimodal methods.
+We categorize mainstream AVCA methods into unimodal and multimodal types for discussion.
+We provide an overview of these methods in Table \ref{tab3}, introducing representative literature, methodological principles, and the strengths and weaknesses of existing approaches.